samoyi/note/Theories/Protocal&Standard/InternetProtocolSuite/ApplicationLayer/HTTP/ContentPublishingAndDistribution/RedirectionAndLoadBalancing/GeneralRedirectionMethods.md

 4. But, even though DNS doesn’t deal out the transactions of a single client across server replicas, it does a decent job of spreading the aggregate load of multiple clients.
 As long as there is a modestly large number of clients with similar demand, the load will be relatively well distributed across servers.

 ### Other DNS-based redirection algorithms
 1. We’ve already discussed how DNS rotates address lists with each request.
-However, some enhanced DNS servers use other techniques for choosing the order of the ddresses:
+However, some enhanced DNS servers use other techniques for choosing the order of the addresses:
-    * Load-balancing algorithms: Some DNS servers keep track of the load on the web servers and place the leastloaded web servers at the front of the list.
+    * Load-balancing algorithms: Some DNS servers keep track of the load on the web servers and place the least-loaded web servers at the front of the list.
     * Proximity-routing algorithms: DNS servers can attempt to direct users to nearby web servers, when the farm of web servers is geographically dispersed.
     * Fault-masking algorithms:DNS servers can monitor the health of the network and route requests away from service interruptions or other faults.
 2. Typically, the DNS server that runs sophisticated server-tracking algorithms is an authoritative server that is under the control of the content provider